A toolkit for open collaboration

 The Brief: Define the scope of the problem you are trying to solve, usually with a How Might We question

-Explore: Commit to open research on the topic at hand, especially involving direct contact and study with users.
+Input: Commit to open research on the topic at hand, especially involving direct contact and study with users.
+Move from a divergent space (exploration), to a convergent space (synthesis).

-Envision: Develop a dream of the future, jam ideas together in unexpected connections, and begin to filter and refine until workable, coherent possibilities emerge.
+Ideation: Develop future-facing ideas, jammed together from unexpected connections (divergence), and begin to filter and refine until workable, coherent possibilities emerge (convergence).

 DESIGN THINKING TOOLKITS